Toadsta/vtaylor.dev/README.md

-# victoriataylor.xyz - A Node.js Website
+# vtaylor.dev - A Node.js Website

-Welcome to victoriataylor.xyz, my personal website powered by Node.js.
-This project marks my foray into Node.js development and my first venture into JavaScript programming.
-The website showcases my skills, projects, and experiences in the field.
+vtaylor.dev is my personal website that I mainly made to just learn some more web programming skills.
+The website is a general about me site with links to my socials.
+It also contains VicOS which is meant to replicate the feel of Windows 95 because I thought [Teethy.ca](https://teethy.ca) was really cool

 ## Features and Technologies Used

-- **Node.js**: The website is built using Node.js, a powerful JavaScript runtime environment.
+- **Node.js**: The website is built using Node.js, a JavaScript runtime environment.
-- **Bulma**: I have utilized Bulma for CSS, enabling me to create a responsive and visually appealing website.

-## Project Goals
+- **HTML/CSS/JS**: General web programming shenanigans
+- **EJS**: I decided to use EJS, so I can embed other pages into the base.
+This is similar to flask

+[//]: # (## Project Goals)

+[//]: # ()
-The primary goal of victoriataylor.xyz is to establish my online website that will contain blog posts, and my portfolio.
-By utilizing Node.js and Bulma, I aim to create an engaging and user-friendly website that highlights my skills, projects, and achievements.
+[//]: # (The primary goal of vtaylor.dev is to establish my online website that will contain blog posts, and my portfolio.
+By utilizing Node.js and Bulma, I aim to create an engaging and user-friendly website that highlights my skills, projects, and achievements.)

 ## Project Structure

 Here's the structure of the project:
 ```
 ├── app.js
-└── templates
+├── views
-    ├── home.html
+├── public
-    ├── js
+    ├── audio
     ├── css
-    └── static
     ├── images
+    └── javascript
+└── views
-        └── audio
+   └── base.ejs

 ```